orar/questrar/docs/createStateProvider.md

 Creating a state provider
 --
 Questrar is agnostic to your app storage implementation.
-The [readme](../readme.md) implementation used redux as the storage of the app.
+The [readme](../readme.md#L89) implementation used the default store as the storage of all request state.
+The default store has capability of notifying Request components whose request state have changed instead of notifying all Request components.
+But its limited to the component tree.
+Except you are likely to make fetch requests inside components its not advisable to use the default store.

 You can also create your implementation and provide as a `stateProvider` prop to `Provider` component.

 You can checkout the [DefaultStateProvider](../src/store/createStateProvider.js) and [ReduxStateProvider](../src/redux/createStateProvider.js).